eXist-db/existdb-ansible-role/README.md

 ## Performance Tuning

-Increase memory for the exist process beyond 2GB default (unit is MB):
+Increase memory for the exist process beyond 2GB default (unit is MB).
+Set min and max to the same amount to help the G1GC garbage collector to size its region space:

+    exist_mem_min_heap: 16384
     exist_mem_max_heap: 16384

+If you encounter exceptions relating to out of `Metaspace` or `DirectMemory` you may want to increase these values:

+    exist_mem_max_meta: 1024
+    exist_mem_max_direct: 1024

-Ensure file descriptor limits are increased:
+Ensure file descriptor limits are increased, otherwise you may get an "out of file descriptors" exception on loaded systems:

     exist_fdset_enable: yes
     exist_fdsoft_limit: 8192